 Did you know that there are both visible and invisible changes happening in each leaf as they change colors in the fall?

-Having retired recently as California PLT State Coordinator, I am finding many fun opportunities to help kids discover answers to questions like this using PLT.
+As a former California PLT State Coordinator, I am finding many fun opportunities in my retirement to help kids discover answers to questions like this using PLT.
 In my role as “Science Nanny” for the afterschool program at Surprise Valley Elementary School in Modoc County, California, PLT is helping me incorporate environmental education and experiential learning to increase student interest, confidence, and knowledge in science.

-We used Activity 78, Signs of Fall, from PLT’s PreK-8 Environmental Education Activity Guide to teach students about fall colors and the signs of fall they observe each year.
+We used PLT’s Signs of Fall activity, found in PLT’s PreK-8 Environmental Education Activity Guide and PLT’s Explore Your Environment: K-8 Activity Guide, to teach students about fall colors and the signs of fall they observe each year.
 In this activity, students discovered visible and invisible changes in autumn leaves, observed the annual change of seasons, and investigated why leaves of deciduous trees change color.
 Together my students and I had a lot of fun learning what makes trees so colorful.

 All around us, tree leaves are changing.
 Vibrant shades of reds, yellows, and oranges are great visual indicators that fall is here.